'We're Going To Tighten Screws,' Murphy Vows As List Of NJ Coronavirus Cases Reaches 890

 Murphy also reported 155 new presumptive positive cases Friday, which he attributed to increased testing along with community spread.

-The state's first drive-thru COVID-19 test center opened several hours earlier at Bergen County Community College in Paramus -- and then close fairly quickly amid a line of vehicles that stretched for miles.
+The state's first drive-thru COVID-19 test center opened several hours earlier at Bergen County Community College in Paramus -- and then closed fairly quickly amid a line of vehicles that stretched for miles.

 Swabs were taken from 600 residents before the operation reached capacity and had to be closed down at noon, four hours earlier than planned, state officials said.